markprompt/raycast-extension/README.md

-# Markprompt AI
+# Markprompt Raycast Extension

-Chat with your Markprompt project trained model
+Access your Markprompt assistants from Raycast.

+## Installation

+Follow the instructions on the [Raycast store page](https://www.raycast.com/markprompt/markprompt).